websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/liferay-workspace/configuring-a-liferay-docker-container.md

 1. Download that container to your workspace.
 1. Configure the container with settings and applications.

+You must have Docker installed and running before following the instructions below.

 ## Choose a Liferay Docker Image

 Liferay's Docker images are on [Docker Hub](https://hub.docker.com/r/liferay/portal/tags).
 They're in two categories: